 One of the biggest misconceptions people have about travel is that it needs to be expensive.
 This false assumption is the root of the most common question people ask me.
 “How can you afford to travel so often — are you rich?”

 Obviously taking organized tours of Europe, sailing the Galapagos or hanging out in cities like New York, Sydney and Dubai is is going to cost you a pretty penny.
-But did you know that there are certain places in the world where you can travel on $50 per day, or even less?
+But did you know that there are certain cheap places to travel where you can travel on $50 per day, or even less?

-Southeast Asia is the world’s pre-eminent travel paradise for backpackers.
+Southeast Asia is the world’s pre-eminent paradise when it comes to cheap places to travel – in fact, Southeast Asia might be the cheapest place to travel.
 Whether you explore the chaotic Thai capital of Bangkok, cruise up the coast of Vietnam, tube rivers in Laos, get lost in the temples of Cambodia or devour your way through Singapore, there is basically nowhere else in the world where you can travel as cheaply as you can in Southeast Asia.

-Of course, Southeast Asia isn’t just great because it’s cheap.
+Of course, Southeast Asia isn’t just great because it’s a cheap place to travel.
 Generally speaking, infrastructure here is favorable to tourists, especially in countries like Thailand and Vietnam, which have modern rail networks.
 Food in Southeast Asia is also amazing, and the region is exotic enough that you don’t have to embark on excursions and attractions every day to get a sense that you are “somewhere else.”

 India is also an extremely cheap place to travel, arguably even cheaper than Southeast Asia.
 Like many Southeast Asian nations, India has an extensive rail network, albiet one that is much more chaotic and difficult to navigate than those you find in Thailand or Vietnam.

-As one of the largest countries in the world by both size and population, dirt-cheap India is also an extremely diverse place to travel.
-Travel in the pink city of Jaipur, in the heart of Muslim north India, hit the beach in the Portuguese-influenced coastal state of Goa, or explore the bustling Indian capital of Delhi – you’ll get a sense that India isn’t known as a “subcontinent” without reason.
+As one of the largest countries in the world by both size and population, India is not only a cheap place to travel, but a fascinating one as well.
+Travel in the pink city of Jaipur, in the heart of Muslim north India, hit the beach in the Portuguese-influenced coastal state of Goa, or explore the bustling Indian capital of Delhi — you’ll get a sense that India isn’t known as a “subcontinent” without reason.

-Whether you’re already sold on travel to India or still need more convincing, read my India travel guide to get started on your trip to India.
+Whether you’re already sold on travel to India or still need more convincing, read my India travel guide to get started on your trip to India, one of the cheapest places in the world to travel.

-Europe has a reputation as an expensive place to travel — I will get to this in a minute — but this comes from mainstream, Western European tourist destinations like France, Holland, Switzerland and especially the U.K.
+Europe doesn’t have a reputation as a cheap place to travel — I will get to this in a minute — but this comes from mainstream, Western European tourist destinations like France, Holland, Switzerland and especially the U.K.

-In fact, certain parts of Europe are actually relatively cheap.
+In fact, certain parts of Europe are actually relatively cheap places to travel.
 Although you aren’t going to be able to travel for $20 or $30 per day like you would in India or Southeast Asia, Portugal and Spain are extremely affordable for backpackers.
 Likewise, eastern European and Mediterranean countries like Turkey and Greece are cheap places to travel.

 When I visited South America for the first time, I assumed that it would be in the same price league as Southeast Asia.
 I would advise you against expecting this.